RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page5.md

 ***Swarm* swarm object:** This returns a swarm object that allows the user to connect to multiple drones and run drone commands.

 #### Example Code 1
+No set up is required.
+Place the drones on the table, and observe the console output for this example.
 ```python
 from codrone_edu.swarm import * # this line is required!